r3ksk/hxmrpava/Discover/01-Welcome/README.md

 You need to consider few important topics before you begin the actual technical configurations and executions.
 Please review the next tasks in this Discover Phase.

+1. Read this: if you are new to SAP BTP
+2. Read this: if you are new to SAP BTP Extension Suite
-1. Are you new to SAP Process Automation?
+3. Read this: if you are new to SAP Process Automation?
-2. Please review the System and Technical pre-requisites for SAP Process Automation
+4. Please review the System and Technical pre-requisites for SAP Process Automation
-3. Pick your choice of SAP BTP Commercial Model for this mission
+5. Pick your choice of SAP BTP Commercial Model for this mission
-4. Do you know SAP Launchpad is the BTP Service pre-requisite to activate SAP Process Automation?
+6. Do you know SAP Launchpad is the BTP Service pre-requisite to activate SAP Process Automation?
-5. SAP Process Automation vs SAP Intelligent RPA in this mission
+7. SAP Process Automation vs SAP Intelligent RPA in this mission

 Hope you have fun automating these scenarios using SAP Process Automation.
 Please share your feedback.